-While getting to Bali might be a long-haul journey, it’s the perfect opportunity to break up the trip with a stopover in a world-class city such as Singapore or Dubai, where you can indulge in high-end shopping, explore iconic skyscrapers, and enjoy fine dining.
-Alternatively, you can go for the full R&R experience and combine your Bali beach trip with sleepier islands such as the Gili Islands or Lombok, where pristine beaches, crystal-clear waters, and a slower pace of life provide the perfect setting to unwind in paradise.
-If you prefer to stay within Bali itself, you could head inland to Ubud, Bali’s cultural and spiritual heart, where a cooler climate, serene rice terraces, and ancient temples offer the perfect contrast to the lively buzz of the island’s beach scene.
+While Bali may be a long-haul journey, it’s the perfect opportunity to break up the trip with a stopover in a world-class city such as Singapore, where you can indulge in high-end shopping, explore iconic skyscrapers, and enjoy fine dining.
+Or go for the full R&R experience and combine your Bali trip with sleepier islands such as the Gili Islands, Lombok or Sumba, where pristine beaches, crystal-clear waters, and a slower pace of life provide the perfect setting to unwind in paradise.
+Alternatively, head for some adventure in Flores and Komodo, where you’ll find dramatic volcanic landscapes, ancient fishing villages, and the excitement of coming face-to-face with the legendary Komodo dragon.

-In our latest eShores travel guide, we explore the best destinations to combine with your Bali beach holiday and why they make perfect twin or multi-centre choices.
+In this guide, we explore the best destinations to combine with your Bali holiday and why they make perfect twin or multi-centre choices.

 Singapore: A perfect stopover offering skyscrapers, lush gardens, fine dining, iconic views, and the classic Raffles’ Singapore Sling cocktail to top it all off.